UniversalScalableFirmware/documentation/source/payload-interfaces/index.rst

 ACPI tables
 -----------

    ACPI table is required to boot modern operation system, especially to boot windows operating system.
-ACPI table should be provided by bootloader since most of the tables are platform specific.
-The payload might update some of the ACPI tables if required.
+   The bootloader should provide a ACPI RSDP HOB.
+In the ACPI table least RSDT, FADT and MCFG should be available to the payload.
+   Payload could remove/add/modify the ACPI table passed from the bootloader if required.

    The payload could parse the ACPI table to get some basic platform information.
 For example, the Fixed ACPI Description Table (FADT)